VictorNorman/ScratchFoot/README.md

 * use wait(), glideTo(), etc.
 * use multiple costumes, multiple backdrops, etc.
 * playing basic sound files.
-* Scratch coordinate plane layout: (0, 0) is in the center, with +x to the left, and +y up.
+* Scratch coordinate-plane layout: (0, 0) is in the center, with +x to the right, and +y up.
 * displaying variables on-screen.
 * setting the "depth" of sprites to control the layering of the display of sprites.